Matthew 26:26-30 · Matthew · Updated April 25, 2026

 Summary

-This passage, found in Matthew 26:26-30, describes the institution of the Last Supper, a pivotal moment in the New Testament where Jesus establishes a new covenant with his disciples.
-The setting is a meal shared by Jesus and his disciples in Jerusalem, shortly before his arrest and crucifixion.
+Matthew 26:26-30 describes the institution of the Last Supper, a moment in the New Testament where Jesus establishes a New Covenant with his disciples.
+The setting is a meal shared by Jesus and his disciples in Jerusalem, shortly before his arrest and Crucifixion.
 As they gather, the atmosphere is intimate and solemn, with Jesus aware of the events that are about to unfold.

 During the meal, Jesus takes bread, blesses it, breaks it, and gives it to the disciples, instructing them to eat it as it represents his body (26:26).
-He then takes a cup of wine, gives thanks, and shares it with them, saying it represents his blood of the new covenant, shed for the remission of sins (26:27-28).
+He then takes a cup of wine, gives thanks, and shares it with them, saying it represents his blood of the New Covenant, shed for the remission of sins (26:27-28).
 Jesus tells them he will not drink wine again until he drinks it anew with them in his Father’s kingdom (26:29).
-These actions mark a significant moment, as Jesus uses the bread and wine to convey a deeper message to his followers.
+Jesus uses the bread and wine to convey a deeper message to his followers.

 Chiastic structure